a1393323447/aseprite-builder/README.md

 # aseprite-builder
 Build Aseprite using Github action

-# what should I do?
+# What should you do?
 - fork this repo
 - choose the platform you want to build
   ```yaml